EmperorDan/Glossary-of-tech-terms/Algorithm.md

 When you have a near-finished version of your product, you want to beta test it.
 The benefit is the information you gather from the people.
 This stage will tell you what you need to improve to get better feedback.
 You may also encounter bugs, and/or glitches that you will then have the opportunity to rectify.
 ### Release
 You have created your application and must release it.
 You must still advertise your product.
 Its advisible to look at feedback, and improve upon your application where possible.
+### Support
+After your applications release you will still need to provide support.
+This includes updates based on user feedback, this will help keep your app relevant as time goes on.
+It is also expected to have a support department that users will be able to contact via email, or phone.
+This will provide you with information on problems that arise over time.